So, you’ve just been summoned for jury duty – now what?

 If you are chosen after submitting the questionnaire, you will be summoned to appear in court.
 At this point, an additional screening process will examine potential jurors and attempt to select a diverse group.

 It serves the purpose of identifying individuals with biases or prejudices that could hinder their ability to decide on the case impartially.
-The objective is to select a jury that can fairly evaluate the evidence presented and reach a just verdict.
+The objective is to select a jury to evaluate the evidence presented and reach a just verdict fairly.

 In addition to asking questions, your appearance may be assessed.
 It’s important to note that the clothes you choose to wear can potentially impact the impression you make and even influence selection processes.